muyuworks/myla/README.md

 #### ChatGLM as backend for your MacBook

 Myla supports running ChatGLM locally using `chatglm.cpp` as the backend.
-To install the Python Binding, refer to:: https://github.com/li-plus/chatglm.cpp#python-binding
+To install the Python Binding, refer to: https://github.com/li-plus/chatglm.cpp#python-binding

 `.env` configuration example: